nus-cs2103/website-base/admin/tp-constraints.md

 * do not violate other constraints.

 and is subjected to prior approval by the teaching team.<br>
-%%**Reason:** We will not allow third-party software that can interfere with the learning objectives of the module.%%
+%%**Reason:** We will not allow third-party software that can interfere with the learning objectives of the course.%%

-Please ==post in the [forum]({{url_module_org}}/forum/issues) your request to use a third-party libraries/services== _before_ you start using the library.
+Please ==post in the [forum]({{url_course_org}}/forum/issues) your request to use a third-party libraries/services== _before_ you start using the library.
 Once a specific software has been approved for one team, other teams may use it without requesting permission again.<br/>
 %%**Reason:** The whole class should know which external software are used by others so that they can do the same if they wish to.%%
 {%- endcall  %}